pixelnest/pixelnest.github.io/tutorials/2d-game-unity/more/index.md

   previous: ../animations-2
 ---

-_This chapter hasn't been released yet!_

-But we are working hard on it!

-Stay tuned, follow us on [Twitter](http://twitter.com/pixelnest), [Facebook](https://www.facebook.com/pixelneststudio) or via [our blog RSS](http://feedpress.me/pixelnest) to be notified when this chapter is available.
+Stay tuned, follow us on [Twitter](http://twitter.com/pixelnest), [Facebook](https://www.facebook.com/pixelneststudio) or via [our blog feed](http://feedpress.me/pixelnest) to be notified when new chapters are available.

 <!--
 # Rough values to get the same game as in the demo